Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 Banks Photos / Getty Images

-A combination boiler water heater is a single unit is designed to heat the home and heat the water that is used at various plumbing fixtures throughout the home.
+A combination boiler water heater is a single unit designed to heat the home and the water used at various plumbing fixtures throughout the house.
 The boiler system distributes hot water via baseboard radiators or radiant floor systems.
-Depending on the specific system, it may also distribute steam to steam radiators to heat the home.
+Depending on the specific system, steam may be distributed to steam radiators to heat the home.

-The system also heats water for use at nearby sinks, showers, and appliances.
+The system heats water at nearby sinks, showers, and appliances.
 Combination boiler water heaters are compact and have low operating costs, making them a great option for smaller homes that require year-round heating.
-However, they aren't a good choice for larger families that require a high volume of hot water during peak periods.
+However, they aren't a good choice for larger families requiring a high hot water volume during peak periods.

 • 07 of 07